 - Is a carbon filter useful?

-- What is inside a carbon filter?
+- What’s inside a carbon filter?

 - When and where should a carbon filter be used?